-The full crawlspace is planned to accommodate the mechanical systems and provide storage.
-The clothes washer and dryer are located at the foot of the stairs.
-(The crawlspace layout can be examined on drawing A-1 of the attached drawing set.)
+The full basement is planned to accommodate two optional bedrooms and a utility room.
+The main components of the mechanical systems and the clothes washer and dryer are located in the utility room.
+(The basement layout can be examined on drawing A-1 of the attached drawing set.)